Current State of Crypto Adoption in the Netherlands

 Rising Interest from Institutional Investors

 Institutional investors in the Netherlands are increasingly looking at crypto as a viable asset class.
-Investment funds and pension schemes are beginning to explore the potential of digital currencies to diversify their portfolios and hedge against inflation.

 Expanding Use of Blockchain Technology